What to eat corn flakes with. Contraindications for use

 • salt, red pepper - to taste.

-Mix all the ingredients for the marinade in one bowl and put the chicken fillet in it.
+Mix all the ingredients for the marinade in one bowl and place the chicken fillet in it.
 Leave to marinate for 4 hours.

 Corn flakes should be crushed.
-To do this, it is enough to crush them with a rolling pin.
-Mix the cereal with the rest of the breading ingredients.
+To do this, just crush them with a rolling pin.
+Mix the flakes with the remaining breading ingredients.

-Line a baking sheet with foil and grease it with vegetable oil.
-Remove the chicken fillet from the marinade and immediately roll in the prepared breading.
-Put the meat on a baking sheet and place in an oven preheated to 200 ° C. Cooking time - 40-45 minutes.
-If the flakes begin to fry too much, then the chicken can be covered with foil on top.
+Line a baking tray with foil and grease it vegetable oil.
+Remove the chicken fillet from the marinade and immediately roll it in the prepared breading.
+Place the meat on a baking sheet and place in an oven preheated to 200°C. Cooking time: 40–45 minutes.
+If the flakes start to fry too much, you can cover the top of the chicken with foil.

-This dessert has a low calorie content (only 83 kcal per 100 g of product) and a delicate taste.
-To prepare it, you should take:
+This dessert is distinguished by its low calorie content (only 83 kcal per 100 g of product) and delicate taste.
+To prepare it you should take:

 • strawberries - 8 pcs.;